nicklansley/nick-stable-diffusion/README.md

 - Model-Always-Loaded backend server means that incoming requests go straight to creating images rather than model-loading.
+- <b>UPDATE: Compatible with new v1.5 Stable-Diffusion model! </b>Which model to choose?
+In early tests of v1.5 I am finding that the overall quality, and particularly faces, are better with the larger model.
+It's subjective but I think v1.4 still has the edge on faces.
+Usefully, if you fix the seed number you can generate the same group of images in all three models, so you can compare them side by side.
+To do this, place all three model files in the 'model' folder, then take turns to rename each one to 'model.ckpt' and restart the backend server in Docker Desktop once the application is up and running.
+   See step 2 in 'Installation Playbook' below.
 - NEW: Create a video from evolving frames, each image frame created acts as the input to the next image frame.
 - Upscaling and face enhancements built-in!
 Just click 'Upscale' on any image in the application's Library page, or use 'auto-upscale' option in Advanced page
 - Designed as a multi-user web application - get your family trying it on your home network, or set up your workstation